forefireAPI/forefire/docs/source/quickstart.rst

 Quick Start
 ===========
-**Try ForeFire fast with Docker**

-This guide shows the quickest way to see ForeFire in action using its interactive web console, powered by Docker.
-This method bundles all dependencies, so you don't need to install them on your host system.
+This guide shows the quickest way to **see ForeFire in action** using its interactive web console, powered by **Docker**.
+This method bundles all dependencies, so you don't need to install them on your host system, and is the only way to run ForeFire on Windows.

 Prerequisites
 -------------